avil13/a2-notifications/README.md

 }
 ```

-You also can add time to show message in second parameter(ms).
+You can transfer display time with second parameter.
+(In ms)

-If your send not number in him, then auto close whill be turned off for this message.
+If you transfer not the number, then the message will not dissapear.